kavia-common/uppuveli-beach-mobile-application-19886-20861/WebAdminPanel/README.md

 - Expected response either:
   - { token: "JWT..." } OR { status: "success", data: { token: "JWT..." } }
 - The token is stored in localStorage as "authToken".
-- API client attaches "Authorization: Bearer <token>" header.
+- API client attaches "Authorization: Bearer <token)" header.
 - On 401, client clears token and redirects to /login preserving the original path via next param.

-## Routes
+## Protected Routes

+The following routes require authentication and will redirect to /login if there is no token:
-- /bookings (protected): List, create, update, delete bookings
+- /bookings: List, create, update, delete bookings
-- /loyalty (protected): List accounts and update points/tier
+- /loyalty: List accounts and update points/tier
-- /boutique (protected): List, create, update, delete items
+- /boutique: List, create, update, delete items
-- /notifications (protected): Send a notification
+- /notifications: Send a notification
-- /chat (protected): List messages and send new message
+- /chat: List messages and send new message

+Public route:
 - /login: Admin login

 ## Files